userdeck/wordpress-plugin/readme.txt

 Added automated SEO support for Guide pages.

 == Changelog ==

+= 1.0.7 =
+* Fixed bug with SEO support for Guide pages

 = 1.0.6 =
 * Added migrating all Guide pages shortcodes to post meta